|The Greatest Story Ever Told About

 Just as each of us has one body with many members, and these members do not all have the

-the others.
+others.
 We have different gifts, according to the grace given us.
-If a man's gift is
+If a man's gift is prophesying, let

-different gifts and talents.
-That is how the church was designed to function, with each one
+gifts and talents.
+That is how the church was designed to function, with each one contributing

-contributing what they had for the benefit of all.
-And as the body grows in unity, they become
+what they had for the benefit of all.
+And as the body grows in unity, they become like minded

-like minded with their focus being on Christ, the head of the body and their talents and gifts
+with their focus being on Christ, the head of the body and their talents and gifts being used to

 1 Timothy 3:1-13